PeptideFox

 • Microneedling: Every 3-4 weeks during Phase 2

-Each stall pattern has a different fix.
-The point is to read the signal, not push harder.
+Each stall pattern has a different fix, and the signal is what distinguishes them — not the impulse to push harder.

 Plateau at week 4–6 with clean execution